timescale/docs/ai/python-interface.md

 The supported operators are: `==`, `!=`, `<`, `<=`, `>`, `>=`

 The type of the values determines the type of comparison to perform.
-For example, passing in `"Sam"` (a string) will do a string comparison while a `10` (an int) will perform an integer comparison, and a `10.0` (float) will do a float comparison.
-It is important to note that using a value of `"10"` will do a string comparison as well so it’s important to use the right type.
+For example, passing in `"Sam"` (a string) performs a string comparison while a `10` (an int) performs an integer comparison, and a `10.0` (float) performs a float comparison.
+It is important to note that using a value of `"10"` performs a string comparison as well so it's important to use the right type.
 Supported Python types are: `str`, `int`, and `float`.

 One more example with a string comparison: